-Please come to the Adventure Center, which is located in the lower level of the Ski Lodge.
-This is where you will fill-out paperwork, be fitted with equipment and receive the first part of your zip orientation.
+Please come to the Summer Tubing Lodge, which is located at the end of the parking lot for the Main Lodge This is where you will fill-out paperwork, be fitted with equipment and receive the first part of your zip orientation.
 We recommend checking in at least 30 minutes before your scheduled zip time.

 Can I bring a backpack?